 Ninja offers all sorts of warranties on their products, the shortest of which is one year and the longest of which is seven years.
 If your Ninja Coffee Bar is still covered under its warranty, then there’s no need to tinker with it yourself.

 You should contact the Ninja Support Center instead.
 They can take care of replacing or fixing your leaky coffee machine.

 Other Ninja Coffee Bar Problems and How to Fix Them

 You got the issue with your leaky Ninja Coffee Bar taken care of, but you’re sad to say that now you’re having other problems with the coffeemaker.
 No worries!
-Here are some troubleshooting solutions for the most common Ninja malfunctions.
+Here are some troubleshooting solutions for the most common problems Ninja.